amastigote/amastigote-browser-ext/README.md

 # amastigote-browser-ext
+**Use amastigote to collect valuable links in a cooperative way.**

-Basically functional browser extension for amastigote open version.
+This is a firefox extension for amastigote open-src version.

 ## Server Installation/Deployment/Development